 In collaboration with established professionals, Festival Ljubljana organises workshops for young people.
 In addition to memorable holidays, the experience gives children and youths of all ages and from different social backgrounds a solid grounding in fine arts, rhythm, dancing and singing, while also paying special attention to less privileged children from disadvantaged communities.
 For many of the attendees, the workshops, attendance at performances and meeting artists represent their first contacts with culture and art.
 Through these efforts, Festival Ljubljana is nurturing the future audiences for its summer cultural events.

-Festival Ljubljana’s pricing policy aims to make various types of cultural programmes accessible to the widest possible number of visitors, and plans to continue offering special discounts for tickets for young people.
+Festival Ljubljana’s pricing policy aims to make various types of cultural programmes accessible to the widest possible number of visitors.
 All Young Virtuosi events are free of charge, as are some of the concerts organised in the framework of the Slovenian Music Days.
 Persons with reduced mobility (disabled people using wheelchairs) can see all of the Festival Ljubljana events for free.

 DEVELOPMENT AND LIAISON

 Festival Ljubljana works with both foreign and domestic institutions when it comes to planning, organising and running events.
 Fostering local, national and international connections is essential in order to maintain the high level of culture on offer and heighten awareness, and to promote both Festival Ljubljana and the city of Ljubljana itself.
 The institution has strong links with various foreign embassies and cultural posts in Slovenia, as well as with the European capitals and their festivals, mayors, ministries of culture and prime ministers.
 It also works with several prominent cultural institutions in Russia, Israel and China.
 Festival Ljubljana partners up with Slovenian and foreign festivals when it comes to international applications of projects to various tenders for EU programme grants.